The Types of Alcoholism Classified

 Medically Reviewed By Kayla Loibl | Last Edited : January 03,

-Much research and money is spent on identifying types of alcoholic and alcoholism.
+Alcoholics vary in a lot of their personal and drinking-related traits, and much research and money is spent on identifying the types of alcoholism they each fall in.
 Why?
 Surely if you are drink dependent then you are drink dependent.
 Yes, this is true but once you have this knowledge then, if you want to, you can do something about it.

 The aim of identifying types of alcoholic is, hopefully, to reduce the prevalence of alcoholism in the long term.

 Sounds good.
 Yes, it is and both the U.K. and U.S government are using results from such research to target specific alcoholic types.

 Have a look and see if you can see yourself in one of these types…………